JHodgkins/MSP3-Movie2Archive/README.md

 Movie information is supplied by RapidApi using the api [1mdb Data searching](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/).

 ## Acknowledgments
-Thank you to my Tutor Philip Morris, my mentor Chris Quinn and my a huge thank you to my wife Jeanmarie and my children for allowing me to take on these new challenges and for giving me so much support and understanding through the tougher times.
+Thank you to my Tutor Philip Morris, my mentor Chris Quinn and a huge thank you to my wife Jeanmarie and my children for allowing me to take on these new challenges and for giving me so much support and understanding through the tougher times.
 Everyone at Code Institute and Harlow College for all their help and support.
 This project and the concept behind Movie2archive is dedicated to my late father Tony Hodgkins xx